 It is best to calibrate your system using automated calibration software because the Radiance Pro's 17x17x17 (4913) point 3D LUT used for Gamut calibration has too many points to calibrate manually.
-Companies such as Light Illusion, Portrait Displays (Calman), and Chromapure, provide calibration software and workflows for automated display calibration using the Radiance Pro.
+Companies such as Light Illusion, Portrait Displays, and Chromapure, provide calibration software and workflows for automated display calibration using the Radiance Pro.

 Supporting HDR and Rec 2020 color Gamut increases the complexity of calibrations.
 However, once calibrated using the Radiance Pro video processor, your theater can take advantage of the latest UHD movies including support for the HDR and Rec 2020 standards.
 It is even possible to watch HDR/Rec2020 sources on non-HDR displays (to the best ability of the display for brightness and color Gamut).
-With proper calibration, your Radiance Pro will be able to drive your Rec 709 TV/projector to its full capabilities, to allow a wider color Gamut, if the display exceeds the Rec 709 standard.
+With proper calibration, your Radiance Pro will be able to drive your Rec 709 TV or projector to its full capabilities to allow a wider color Gamut if they exceed the Rec 709 standard.

-The HDR standard supports display brightness up to 10000 Nits and the Rec 2020 color standard has a much larger color Gamut than Rec 709.
-Tone Mapping can adapt the source to the projector/TV maximum brightness and is a critical aspect of HDR and Rec 2020 viewing.
+The HDR standard supports display brightness up to 10000 Nits, and the Rec 2020 color standard has a much larger color Gamut than Rec 709.
+Since, at this time, no TV or projector can perform to these standards, Tone Mapping can adapt the source to the display and is a critical aspect of HDR and Rec 2020 viewing.
 Calibrating using the Radiance Pro 3D LUT implements the color portion of Tone Mapping.
-The Radiance Pro HDR Intensity Mapping implements the intensity (grey scale) portion of Tone Mapping.
+The Radiance Pro HDR Intensity Mapping implements the intensity portion of Tone Mapping.
 See the HDR Intensity Mapping Control section for additional information on how HDR sources are adapted for viewing on TVs and projectors.